mhamrah/gql/readme.md

 This is an experimental POC to explore what a GraphQL + YARPC combination would look like, with only a small subset of functionality implemented.
+Specifically query operations and partial selection set support.
-THis is missing a lot of major functionality, specifically type inspection, which I believe can be handled by `reflect` with auto-generation filling in the missing pieces
+This is missing a lot of
+major functionality, specifically type inspection, which I believe can be handled by `reflect` with auto-generation filling in the missing pieces.

 Packages